AVEVA/CONNECT-data-services-developer-docs/Documentation/DataIngress/OMF_Ingress_Topics.md

 An AccessControlList object

 ## ``GET api/v1/tenants/{tenantId}/namespaces/{namespaceId}/topics/{topicId}/accessrights``
-Get the Access Rights of the requesting identity for a particular Topic
+Get the Access Rights of the requesting identity for a particular Topic.

 ### Parameters